 Clean marketing data: the obvious edge in CRM performance

-You’ve probably heard the phrase garbage in, garbage out.
-It’s never truer than when it comes to your marketing database.
+You have probably heard the phrase garbage in, garbage out.
+It is never truer than when it comes to your marketing database.

-If you’ve got a list of a million contacts full of bounced emails, wrong people, or folks who have zero interest in your product, you’re actively burning money.
+If you have a list of a million contacts full of bounced emails, wrong people, or folks who have zero interest in your product, you are actively burning money.

-Even the best campaign in the world won’t perform if it’s aimed at the wrong audience.
+Even the best campaign in the world will not perform if it is aimed at the wrong audience.

 Your CRM should be a source of truth

-When we talk about a marketing database, we’re really talking about your CRM.
+When we talk about a marketing database, we are really talking about your CRM.

-Ideally, it’s a list you’ve built over time - clean, accurate, and full of people who could genuinely become customers.
+Ideally, it is a list you have built over time: clean, accurate, and full of people who could genuinely become customers.

-If you’ve got a marketing automation tool connected to it, great!
+If you have a marketing automation tool connected to it, great!
 But there still needs to be a single, trusted source of truth.

 Consistently clean up your contact lists